 During June 2000, the Company implemented a reorganization plan in an effort to integrate CVC into the Company, consolidate duplicate manufacturing facilities and reduce other operating costs.
-In connection therewith, Veeco recorded a \$33.0 million charge to earnings during the year ended December 31, 2000.
+In connection therewith, Veeco recorded a \$33.0 million charge to earnings during the year ended December 31, 2000, which affected the process equipment segment of Veeco.
+Similar to Veeco, CVC provided manufacturing equipment used in the production of evolving tape and disk drive recording head fabrication, optical active components, MRAM, and specialty semiconductor applications.
+The benefits of the merger and of the actions taken which resulted in restructuring charges were to reduce operating costs of Veeco and CVC after the consummation of the merger.
+The benefits of these actions were realized immediately, as Veeco experienced cost savings in the process equipment segment of the Company's operations.
 Of these charges, \$15.3 million related to a non-cash write-off of inventory (included in cost of sales), \$14.0 million represented merger and reorganization costs (of which \$9.2 million related to investment banking, legal and other one-time transaction costs and \$4.8 million pertained to duplicate facility and personnel costs) and \$3.7 million was for the write-down of long-lived assets.
 The \$4.8 million charge for duplicate facility and personnel costs principally related to the closing of CVC's Virginia facilities and an approximate 200-person work force reduction, which included both management and manufacturing employees principally located in Alexandria, Virginia, and Rochester and Plainview, New York.
+Veeco determined that, following the merger, the operations previously conducted by CVC in the Virginia facilities could be conducted more efficiently in existing

+Veeco facilities.
+This determination led to the closing of the Virginia facilities and the rationalization of personnel.
 The accrual of \$14.0 million for merger and reorganization costs was expended as of December 31, 2000, which represented \$9.4 million for transaction costs, \$3.5 million for termination benefits paid and \$1.1 million for duplicate facility costs.
-The write-down of long-lived assets to estimated net realizable value related primarily to leasehold improvements, machinery and equipment and intangible assets for CVC's Virginia facilities.
+The write-down of long-lived assets to estimated fair value related primarily to leasehold improvements, machinery and equipment and intangible assets for CVC's Virginia facilities.
+As a result of closing CVC's Virginia facilities and disposing of the duplicate ion beam etch and deposition product lines, goodwill and other intangibles were impaired, as well as machinery, equipment, furniture and fixtures and leasehold improvements which were deemed to have no future use.
 In addition, the \$15.3 million non-cash write-off of inventory principally related to CVC Virginia facilities' product line of ion beam etch and deposition equipment.
 The Company has integrated this product line into Veeco's existing ion beam etch and deposition products, and has determined that a portion of this product line's inventory is not useable.